-Southrepps Commons Trust, a Registered Charity, looks after it all.
-The work depends entirely on volunteers, without whom the wonderful mixture of habitats, plants and accessibility that comprise Southrepps Commons would not exist.
+For the 13 years before Norfolk Wildlife Trust took on responsibility for The Commons in March 2019, Southrepps Commons Trust, a Registered Charity, had looked after it all on behalf of Southrepps Parish Council, which had owned The Commons for 30 years.
+The work still depends considerably on volunteers, without whom the wonderful mixture of habitats, plants and accessibility that comprise Southrepps Commons would not exist.

 All the photos on this website have been taken on The Commons.
 Please use the Site Plan to help make the most of your visit, either on its own or as part of a longer walk.
 For the enterprising walker there is an endless variety of footpaths ranging as far as Bradfield, Trunch, Southrepps and even the sea.